 Difference between your supervisor boss and clinical supervisor.

-Director V. Supervisor
+Boss/Employer V. Supervisor

 In most states, a distinction is made between your boss and clinical supervisor.
 Your boss enforces employer policies and disciplinary procedures and can hire and terminate employees.
 They might not involve themselves directly in your counseling skills development.
-Some states such as Georgia does not require they be licensed.
+Some states such as Georgia do not require they be licensed.
 In fact, no level of education is specified.
 Georgia views your supervisor boss as whoever that employer chooses to manage their employees.

 “Supervision means the direct clinical review, for the purpose of training or teaching, by a supervisor of a Professional Counselor’s interaction with their client(s).
 The purpose of supervision is to promote the development of the practitioner’s clinical skills.”…